trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 ### The Balkanisation of the Web

 The internet is under attack by governments wanting to take away the freedom of its use as a means of controlling what people can see and therefore think and believe, turning the whole thing into a medium of controlled propaganda of sorts.
-That thought is really scaring the shit put of me.
+That thought is  scaring the shit put of me.

 ### The Bizarre Evolution of Blockchains